ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 ### Security Considerations

 The lockbox key should be encrypted locally in JavaScript before being sent a server.
 This ensures the server does not contain the correct information to be able to decrypt the lockbox key.
-See "Identity Access Complete"
+See "Identity Access Complete".

+The lockbox key should only be sent to trusted identity providers, which will act on the best interest of the user to protect the lockbox key.

 ### Example